nielsofficeofficial/PHPHtml-Optimizer/README.md

 <br />
+*NOTE !
+For Updates use new version for new project to avoid conflict.

 This Library is 100% secured and fully free ready to use, If you see vulnerability you can email me: @ nieldigitalsolution@gmail.com
 Thanks and good luck!